Oliveri Solutions Pty Ltd ACN 007 551 886 - TERMS AND CONDITIONS OF SALE

 (ii) any loss of revenue, business or profits of any nature whatsoever, loss of expected savings, loss of chance or business opportunity, business interruption, loss or reduction of goodwill or damage to reputation or any loss of value of intellectual property.

-(e) The Customer warrants to the Supplier that it has obtained the consent of each of the Relevant Parties to the collection, use and disclosure of their personal information and credit information by the Supplier in accordance with this clause 14 and the Supplier’s Policies.
+(e) The Customer warrants to the Supplier that it has obtained the consent of each of the Relevant Parties to the collection, use and disclosure of their Personal Information and credit information by the Supplier in accordance with this clause 14 and the Supplier’s Policies.

 15. Fitness for Purpose